 Louisiana law states that domestic abuse battery occurs when a household member uses force against another household member.
 A domestic violence offense can occur between roommates, husband and wife, boyfriend and girlfriend, ex-boyfriend and ex-girlfriend, and ex-partner and child.
 The most common type of domestic violence incident, though, is between spouses, dating partners, and ex-spouses or ex-dating partners.

-Common examples of use of force can include:
+Common examples of the use of force can include:

 How Often Does Domestic Violence Happen in the U.S.?